 Each campus has an Academic Skills Unit with advisers who can help students to study successfully at the University.
 They will help students to develop learning, writing, and language strategies.

-Most Australian students living away from their families share apartments or houses with other students.
 The International Student Advisers at ACU can assist students to find accommodation suiting their needs.
+More in the Accommodation section…

 The University will arrange to pick students up from the airport provided that they have made an airport pickup booking on the University website.